At least 9 killed as Shiites storm US Consulate in Pakistan over killing of Iran's supreme leader

 Witnesses said dozens of Shiite protesters remained gathered about a kilometer (half a mile) from the consulate, urging others to join them.
 They said one of the protesters had tried to burn a window of the consulate before security forces arrived there and dispersed the demonstrators.

+It prompted Pakistan's Interior Minister Mohsin Naqvi to issue an appeal for calm.

+In a statement, he said, “Following the martyrdom of Ayatollah Khamenei, every citizen of Pakistan shares in the grief of the people of Iran.”
+He described it as “a day of mourning for the Muslim Ummah and for the people of both Iran and Pakistan,” but urged people not to take the law into their own hands and to express their protests peacefully.

-The provincial government of Sindh in a statement urged citizens to express their views peacefully and warned against engaging in violence.
+The provincial government of Sindh in a statement also urged citizens to express their views peacefully and warned against engaging in violence.
+The area surrounding the U.S. Consulate in Karachi resembled a conflict zone as protests continued for hours, with dozens of Shiite youth, some covering their faces, throwing stones at law enforcement officials and vowing to reach the consulate, where hundreds of police and paramilitary Rangers have been deployed.

 Shiites also held a peaceful rally in Multan, a city in Punjab province, chanting slogans against Israel and the United States.
 Mamoona Sherazi, who attended the rally, said she was protesting the killing of Iran’s Supreme Leader.
 She described Khamenei as a fatherly figure and a strong voice for Shiites, adding that he also supported Sunni Muslims facing oppression.
 “God willing, we will never bow before America and Israel,” she said.